Nihilantropy/Libft/README.md

 **Q: How can I test my functions?**
 A: Writing your own test programs can be incredibly helpful.
 However you cannot push it on your repository.
 The best thing you can do
-	is to quickly learn how to use the main function and the compiler to test each function with lots of cases (check the edge cases carefully!).
+	is to quickly learn how to use the main function and the compiler to test each function with lots of cases (check the edge cases carefully!)

-## 📜 License

-This project is licensed under the MIT License.
-Feel free to use it, modify it, or just admire it.

-## 🤝 Contributing

-Want to contribute to Libft?
-Fork the repo, make your changes, and submit a pull request.
-We love to see improvements and additional features!
+	See alse the libft tester on git hub!.

+## Leave a strar :star:!

+If you'd like to see an in-depth analisy of this code, leave a star to let me know! :love_letter: